Microsoft-community/Community-website/wiki/installing-windows.md

 Once the boot menu is open, move the cursor using the arrow keys to the name of the USB¹ you have inserted and then press Enter.

-¹ Can be usually USB HDD or your USB drive model, Your mileage may vary.
+¹ Can be usually USB HDD or your USB drive model.
+Your mileage may vary.

 ## Installing